ezart/merle/docs/README.md

 Now that our Thing is blinking the LED on hardware and in the local browser over localhost:8080, the next step is to run the Thing on the Internet.

-### Option 1: We have a Public Routable IP Address

-Is the Thing already on the Internet?
 Does the Thing have a public routable IP address?
-If no, proceed to Option 2.
 If yes, then we just need to turn on HTTPS and optionally HTTP Basic Authentication and now our Thing is accessable from the Internet, secure over TLS.

 ```go
 func main() {